 Listen to Nova Scotia 4, a 23-year-old woman from Glace Bay, Cape Breton Island, Nova Scotia, Canada.
 Click or tap the triangle-shaped play button to hear the subject.

 PLACE OF BIRTH: Glace Bay, Cape Breton Island, Nova Scotia, Canada

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject had been living in Halifax, Nova Scotia, for two months at the time of this recording.
+The subject had been living in Halifax, Nova Scotia, for two months at the time of this recording.

 OTHER INFLUENCES ON SPEECH: N/A